 Variable Consideration and the Constraint

 In estimating the transaction price for a volume discount, an entity should first estimate the total units expected to be sold.
 After unit volume has been estimated, an entity will then calculate the estimated average selling price per unit based on the schedule of discounts in the contract.
 Revenue is recognized at the average estimated selling price, and the remainder of any payment beyond this price is recorded as a contract liability.
 Subsequent sales below the estimated selling price (or retrospective refunds) reduce this liability.
-Similar to other transactions, revenue in a contract with volume discounts should only be recognized to the extent it is probable (a high likelihood, or ≈75-80%) that a significant reversal will not occur.
+Similar to other transactions, revenue in a contract with volume discounts should only be recognized to the extent it is probable (a high likelihood, or about 75-80 percent) that a significant reversal will not occur.
 At all times revenue should be recognized for at least the minimum price.
 If the estimated transaction price changes (due to changes in volume) during the contract period, this change should be allocated across all performance obligations–satisfied or otherwise–with a corresponding increase or decrease to revenue in the period of the change.

 Customer Options for Additional Goods or Services